bharrisau/simpleflatmapper.org/0102-getting-started-jdbc.md

 All you need to do is instantiate a mapper via the JdbcMapperFactory.
 The JdbcMapper should be instantiated only once as it does a lot of reflection work on instantiation.
-It is thread safe and can be called from multiple thread without synchronisation.
+It is thread-safe and can be called from multiple threads without synchronisation.

 ### Dynamic Mapping